 There are several guides all over the Internet but we have come up with an exhaustive guide to pivot your accounting operations to cope up with COVID-19 without taking much financial damage.

-No more face to face conferences for Tax Prep are advised at least in a common setting
+No more face to face conferences for Tax Prep is advised at least in a common setting

 This can be done by analyzing the financial statements of the company through financial ratios.

 – Reach out to your debtors and ask them to pay you in advance.